 Do you ever find yourself staring into the veggie drawer of your fridge and all the veggies you conveniently forgot about are staring right back at you?

-Well, no need to fret, you can add almost any veggie you have to this healthy zucchini and mushroom stir fry.
+Well, no need to fret, you can add almost any veggie you have to this zucchini and mushroom stir fry.

 Ingredients You Need for Zucchini Mushroom Stir Fry